amanpatelitofficial/Open-Source-Contribution/README.md

 # Open-Source-Contribution

- ## 🌍 Cloud-Native is NOT the Future—💡
+### 🌍 Cloud-Native is NOT the Future—It’s the NOW! 🚀☁️

 The Cloud Native Computing Foundation (CNCF) continues to shape the future of modern infrastructure by fostering innovation, collaboration, and open-source adoption.
 As cloud-native technologies evolve, the CNCF landscape has become the backbone of scalable, resilient, and high-performance applications.